 NURS 301 Transitions to Professional Nursing (3) Provides an introduction to the AACN's BSN essentials, overview of scholarship and professional nursing with use of APA formatting, and application to professional collaboration and interdisciplinary communications.
 MUST BE THE FIRST NURSING COURSE.
-Co-requisite with NURS 305 or NURS 307.
+(Note: May be taken concurrently with NURS 305 or NURS 307.)

 NURS 305 Pathophysiology (3) Basic knowledge of common physiologic pathologies in pediatric and adult patients and their clinical management.
+(Note: May be taken concurrently with NURS 301.)

 NURS 307 Pharmacology for the RN (3) Pharmacokinetics and pharmacodynamics of selected drug classes.
 Current issues in pharmacotherapy: identify vulnerable populations and the principles of pharmacotherapeutics across the lifespan including the effects of race, gender, and ethnicity.
+(Note: May be taken concurrently with NURS 301.)